Annotated starter checklist

 If you finished your course after 6 April 2023 then you will not be required to make repayments on your loan until the following tax year (2024/25).

-⚠️ Please note: this will only relate to your most recent student loan and if you have another loan for a course that ended before 6 April 2023 then you will begin repayments for the other student loan as soon as you begin work and earn above the relevant repayment threshold.
+Please note: this will only relate to your most recent student loan and if you have another loan, from an earlier course that ended before 6 April 2023, then you will begin repayments for the other loan as soon as you begin work and earn above the relevant repayment threshold.

 F

-If you are coming to the end of paying your only remaining student loan and have agreed to pay the Student Loans Company directly through monthly direct debits then answer ‘Yes’ here.
-There is information explaining how student loans are calculated and repaid through the Pay As You Earn system on our website: Plan 1 loans, Plan 2 loans, Postgraduate loans and Plan 4 loans
+If you are coming to the end of paying your only remaining student loan and have agreed to pay the Student Loans Company (SLC) directly through monthly direct debits then answer ‘Yes’ here.
+There is information explaining how student loans are calculated and repaid through the Pay As You Earn system on our page: Employees: student loan repayments.

 If you are making only additional voluntary payments to the SLC, then you should answer ‘No’ here.
-Your student loan repayments will be calculated in addition to any voluntary payments (this is different to opting to pay the Student Loans Company directly when coming to the end of repaying your loan).
+Your student loan repayments will be calculated in addition to any voluntary payments (this is different to opting to pay the SLC directly when coming to the end of repaying your loan).

 G